yikai82/ML-Project-NYSX/README.md

 ---
 ## 3. Environment Setup

-⚠️ My system is Linux (Kubuntu24.04.02 LTS) on a MBP2019 [here](#system).
+⚠️ My system is Linux (Kubuntu24.04.02 LTS) with a MBP2019 [here](#system).
 For NVIDIA GPU users: Install CUDA toolkit and drivers appropriate for your GPU before creating the Conda environment.

 ### 3.1 Install `dsi_participant` environment with Miniconda